-The technical assistance activities, coordinated by Mathematica Policy Research and the Center for Health Care Strategies, include one-on-one support for those implementing integrated models, peer-learning collaboratives for those in the design or implementation stage, and best-practice webinars.
+The technical assistance activities, coordinated by Mathematica and the Center for Health Care Strategies, include one-on-one support for those implementing integrated models, peer-learning collaboratives for those in the design or implementation stage, and best-practice webinars.
 Types of assistance available include:

 - Conducting needs assessments and gap analysis;